trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 1. Type the name of the object-group in the **_Group Name_** field.

-    **Rackspace Naming Scheme Best Practice**

-    The Rackspace standard is to use all capital letters with dashes seperating words.
+    The Rackspace naming scheme best practice is to use all capital letters with dashes seperating words.
 We recommend making the name of an object-group directly related to what access this object-group will grant.
 For example, if an object-group were to be used to give Walter White SSH access to the web servers, we would recommend you call this object-group WALTERWHITE-WEBSRVS-22.
 This object-group would then have the web server IP addresses added to it that you would like to give Walter SSH access to.
 Next, an access-list would be created permitting traffic from Walter's source IP address to the destination of object-group WALTERWHITE-WEBSRVS-22 over TCP port 22.

 2. Click the **_Add IP(s)_** button to add IP hosts or subnet ranges to the object-group.